 5. Layer Rugs Like You Layer Sweaters

 Winter floors want softness.
 Start with a neutral white or cream base rug and layer a smaller purple patterned rug on top.
-It’s cozy, practical, and frankly, a power move.
+It is cozy, practical, and frankly a bit of a power move on a cold morning.

 What Works Best

-- A white wool or jute base; add a Persian-inspired purple kilim.
+- A white wool or jute base, then add a Persian-inspired purple kilim.

 - For small spaces, try a lilac sheepskin draped beside the bed.

-- Keep patterns in the same undertone (cool vs warm) for cohesion.
+- Keep patterns in the same undertone, cool with cool, for cohesion.

 Your walls deserve a seasonal refresh too.
-Swap a few prints for winter landscapes in grayscale and add a couple of pieces with purple undertones—watercolor washes, abstract line art, or floral studies in lavender.
+Swap a few prints for winter landscapes in grayscale and add a couple of pieces with purple undertones, watercolor washes, abstract line art, or floral studies in lavender.
+It reads winter rather than holiday kitsch.

 Frame It Right

-- Keep a consistent mat size for a gallery look.
+- Keep a consistent mat size for that gallery look.

 7. Purple And White Bedding That Feels Like A Cloud

 Your bed is the winter sanctuary, so treat it like one.
 Go for white linen or sateen sheets, a plum quilt layered over a white duvet, and a couple of lavender shams.
-It’s plush, elegant, and very “do not disturb.”
+It is plush, elegant, and very do-not-disturb.
+I've seen this work beautifully even in a small bedroom, where the pale palette made the whole room feel bigger.

 Layering Formula